Viburnum acerifolium: Ecology

 The species' flowers are known for production of nectar and pollen which are then carried by the bee species from Andrenidae and Halictidae families as well as flies from the Empididae and Syrphidae families.
 The flowers also attract beetles, wasps and various butterflies (including skippers).

 The fruit attracts butterflies and birds.
 Viburnum acerifolium is a larval host to the Celastrina ladon butterfly.

 The berries are eaten by various mammals including skunks, rabbits, deer, the eastern chipmunk, white-footed mouse and deer mice.
 V. acerifolium also attracts various aphids, such as Viburnum leaf beetle, the wood-boring larvae of Oberea deficiens and Oberea tripunctata.

 The scientific and common names refer to the superficial similarity of the leaves to those of some maples (Acer); the plant is occasionally mistaken for young maples, but is readily distinguished by the flowers and fruit; the viburnum produces small, purple berries, while maples produce dry, winged seeds.

 Uses

+The mapleleaf viburnum was used in ethnobotany as a medicinal plant by Native Americans.

+The Cherokee used the plant to make compound infusions.
+The infusions were used as an anticonvulsant and febrifuge as well as a treatment for sore tongue and smallpox.
+The Chippewa used infusions and decotions from the bark as an emetic and treatment for stomach cramps.
+The Iroquois used infusions made of several parts of the plant to treat excessive menses and urethral stricture.
+The Menominee used infusions made of the inner bark to treat cramps and colic.

 The black berries, available from late summer to autumn, can be made into jam.